ArturoDent/find-and-transform/README.md

 ## Running multiple finds and replaces with a single keybinding or setting

-The `find` and `replace` fields can either be a string or an array of strings.
+The `find` and `replace` fields can either be a string of one find or an array of strings.
 Examples:

 ```jsonc
 {